 It was reinforced by Henry II during the 14th century, a design which you see today.

-The tower is well worth visiting and is home to a museum which offers 3D presentattions of the city.
+The tower is well worth visiting and is home to a museum which offers 3D presentations of the city.

-For further information and tickets visit the official Calahora Tower Museum website.
+For further information and tickets visit the official Calahorra Tower Museum website.

 Historic City Centre & Jewish Quarter

 Cordoba has one of the largest old towns in Spain and is a great place to simply stroll around and take in the atmosphere.

 Visitors can admire the picturesque courtyards, typical homes and local architecture plus stop off at one of the many small tapas bars.